adamklingbaum/3pl-ify/README.md

 - [Express](http://expressjs.com/) as the framework for the server application
 - [PostgreSQL](https://www.postgresql.org/) as the relational database management system
-- [Sequelize](https://sequelize.org/) as the ORM tool for modelling and interaction with the PostgreSQL database
+- [Sequelize](https://sequelize.org/) as the ORM tool for modelling and interacting with the PostgreSQL database

 #### Client